 It is not just your teeth and gums that attract bacteria, your tongue also acts as an ideal host.
 If you can’t clean your tongue sufficiently just using a toothbrush, consider purchasing disposable tongue scrapers, which are specifically designed for the job!

-It is renowned for being hard to do, but if you can stop smoking not only will you do be doing your teeth and breath a favor, but you will also be helping to protect yourself against a range of serious health conditions including cancer.
+It is renowned for being hard to do, but if you can stop smoking not only will you be doing your teeth and breath a favor, but you will also be helping to protect yourself against a range of serious health conditions including cancer.

 Some of the smelliest foods are also the tastiest, but if you have an important meeting or date, then even avoiding consuming these products in the 48 hours ahead of your event can significantly reduce the likelihood of your breath smelling unpleasant.

-Chewing gum stimulates the production of saliva, which is the mouth’s natural defence against plaque acids that cause tooth decay and bad breath.
+Chewing gum stimulates the production of saliva, which is the mouth’s natural defense against plaque acids that cause tooth decay and bad breath.
 So rather than opting for sugar-filled breath mints, choose sugar-free gum as an easy way to reduce your risk of developing tooth decay and bad breath.
 Some experts believe that a stick of gum after every meal is one of the best steps you can take to protect your oral health.

 Dehydration also spells trouble for tooth decay and bad breath.
 Drinking plenty of water during the day can help ensure your mouth remains moist and will benefit your overall body functions.

-If you are suffering with bad breath which persists despite trying the tips listed above, it could be caused by a more advanced dental problem, like an infected tooth or advanced gum disease.
-If you haven't been to the dentist for a checkup, we recommend scheduling an appointment as soon as possible.
+If you are suffering from bad breath which persists despite trying the tips listed above, it could be caused by a more advanced dental problem, like an infected tooth or advanced gum disease.
+If you haven’t been to the dentist for a checkup, we recommend scheduling an appointment as soon as possible.